TRAVELING EXHIBIT

 • Host institution pays for insurance ($TBD)

-Reserve the Show
+Reserve the Exhibit

 Email us at traveling.exhibits@wrightmuseum.org to begin your reservation process.
 You will receive an email once your application has been reviewed with confirmation, next steps, and follow up information.

-Contract: After we have approved your application and facility report we will send you a contract.
+After we have approved your application and facility report we will send you a contract.
 This document will include booking dates, participation fee and deposit, requirements for security, shipping and special handling, credit language, and any other information you need.
 To hold your dates, please sign and return contracts and your 25% deposit within 30 days.

 • Registrarial information: